Elduyana/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell redirections
+0x02.
+Shell, I/O redirections
-Hello world > Write a script that prints “Hello, World”, followed by a new line to the standard output.
+Task 0 - A script that prints “Hello, World”, followed by a new line to the standard output.
+Task 1 - A script that displays a confused smiley.